 I spent most of my 20 years in the US Army as a translator of Mandarin Chinese and Japanese documents.
 I have also studied, to a greater or lesser extent, Taiwanese (Holo/Hokkien) Chinese, Arabic, Hebrew, Malay/Indonesian, Vietnamese, Spanish, German, and French.

 I attended the Defense Language Institute Foreign Language Center at the Presidio of Monterey, California for 47-week courses in Mandarin (1963), Japanese (1967-68), and Egyptian Arabic (1973).
-I also spent a year there (1979-80) on a team writing Mandarin extension courses for interrogators.
+I also spent a year there (1979-80) on a team writing Mandarin Training Extension Courses for interrogators.
 I lived in Taiwan for 20 months (1964-66) and in Japan for 7.5 years (1968-72 and 1976-79).
 Unfortunately, I didn't get much chance to use my Arabic, so my skills have completely atrophied.

 I haven't worked as a translator since 1980 and I'm not a linguist, but I'm still fascinated by languages and linguistics.
 I'm very interested in learning about Chinese linguistics, especially dialectology and reconstructions of earlier stages of the language.
 I'm also interested in Japanese as it relates to the reconstruction of Chinese.
 The Chinese dialect that interests me most is my late wife's dialect, Taiwanese Holo (also known as Hokkien).
 I've put up a Web page on the missionary romanization system, which is the most common system used for Holo.

-any broken links or about any links that you think I should add.
-(Email
+Please let me know about any broken links or about any links that

-mike at this domain.)
+you think I should add.
+(Email mike at this domain.)

-Also, I don't do much investigation of linked Web sites, other than
+Also, I don't do much investigation of linked Web sites, other

-me know if you encounter any unethical behavior on the part of any of
+Also, please let me know if you encounter any unethical behavior

-the site owners.
+on the part of any of the site owners.

 This is a list for promoting communication among teachers, researchers and students of Chinese.
 Topics for discussion may include 1) theory and practice in teaching Chinese as a foreign language, 2) linguistics, literature and their applications to teaching of Chinese, 3) technology and teaching, 4) creative classroom activities or 5) any other relevant issues.